BertoldVinczeIMC/bip-pixel-academy-2023/README.md

 ## Introduction

 This project is a part of the [Heilbronn 2023 BIP event](https://www.heilbronn.de/bip2023) and is a collaboration between [Hochschule Heilbronn](https://www.hs-heilbronn.de/de), [Fachhochschule Krems](https://www.fh-krems.ac.at) and [Thomas More University](https://www.thomasmore.be/en/welcome)
+The game is hosted on itch.io: https://pixel-academy.itch.io/pixel-academy but self-hosting is also possible.

 tbd.